ary21/remix-antigravity/README.md

 ### 3. Add to Sidebar
 1. Open `app/components/app-sidebar.tsx`.
 2. Import an icon from `lucide-react`.
-3. Add a new item to the `items` array:
+3. Add a new module item to the `sideNavItems` array in `app/utils/constans.ts`:
     ```tsx
     {
         title: "Products",